sunainamishra/microsoft-graph-docs/api-reference/beta/resources/graph-update-content.md

 It is required that you add entries in the changelog for the APIs and resources that you are adding.
 For more information, see [Microsoft Graph changelog guidelines](https://msgo.azurewebsites.net/add/document/guidelines/changelog.html).

-## Create a pull request and request a technical review
+## Create a PR and request a technical review

 All of the steps in this section are required.